reduxjs/redux/docs/tutorials/essentials/part-8-rtk-query-advanced.md

 ### Cache Data Subscription Lifetimes

 Let's try this out and see what happens.
-Open up your browser's DevTools, go to the Network tab, and refresh the main page.
+Open up your browser's DevTools, go to the Network tab, refresh the page, clear the network tab, then login.
 You should see a `GET` request to `/posts` as we fetch the initial data.
 When you click on a "View Post" button, you should see a second request to `/posts/:postId` that returns that single post entry.

 Now click "Edit Post" inside the single post page.
 The UI switches over to show `<EditPostForm>`, but this time there's no network request for the individual post.
 Why not?

 ![RTK Query network requests](/img/tutorials/essentials/devtools-cached-requests.png)

 **RTK Query allows multiple components to subscribe to the same data, and will ensure that each unique set of data is only fetched once.** Internally, RTK Query keeps a reference counter of active "subscriptions" to each endpoint + cache key combination.
 If Component A calls `useGetPostQuery(42)`, that data will be fetched.
-If Component B then mounts and also calls `useGetPostQuery(42)`, it's the exact same data being requested.
+If Component B then mounts and also calls `useGetPostQuery(42)`, it's asking for the same data.
+We already have an existing cache entry, so there's no need for a request.
 The two hook usages will return the exact same results, including fetched `data` and loading status flags.

 When the number of active subscriptions goes down to 0, RTK Query starts an internal timer. **If the timer expires before any new subscriptions for the data are added, RTK Query will remove that data from the cache automatically**, because the app no longer needs the data.
 However, if a new subscription _is_ added before the timer expires, the timer is canceled, and the already-cached data is used without needing to refetch it.